ethereum-optimism/community-hub/src/docs/governance/proposals.md

 ### Step 1: Write your proposal

 For now just look at [successful proposals](https://gov.optimism.io/tags/c/proposals/38/passed) and follow the same general structure.
-We are working on a proposal template, but it is not ready yet.
+Work on a formal proposal template is in progress.

 ### Step 2: Submit your proposal for feedback